line/line-bot-sdk-java/lab1.md

 ## Things to read prior to the lab

 1. Offline-tutorial 1: Using Github
-2. Offline-tutorial 2: Introduction to Java
+2. Offline-tutorial 2: Conversion from C++ to Java

 ## Description